E. Coli 0157:H7 (cont.)

 When necessary, treatment includes the replacement of fluids and electrolytes to treat or prevent dehydration.
 Infection with E. coli 0157:H7 should be treated by a physician especially in children and the elderly.
 HUS and TTP require complex supportive care (for example, plasma exchange) in the hospital.
 Patients with kidney failure may need dialysis.
 Consultation with a critical care specialist often is recommended for the care of patients that develop HUS or TTP.

-What are the complications and outcomes of infection with E. coli 0157:H7?
+What are the complications of infection with E. coli 0157:H7?

 Although these conditions have been presented in the symptoms section, they are presented here again because they are actual complications that can occur after the initial disease begins.
 Patients without these complications usually have excellent outcomes (a good prognosis).
 Individuals who develop the following complications have outcomes that range from good to poor, depending on their overall health and how quickly they are diagnosed, treated, and respond to treatment.